osmosis-labs/fee-abstraction/x/feeabs/spec/03_epoch.md

 # Epoch

-The fee abstraction levegage the Osmosis `epoch` which is used to schedule the Inter-Blockchain Communication (IBC) send packet requests.
+The fee abstraction leverages the Osmosis `epoch` which is used to schedule the Inter-Blockchain Communication (IBC) send packet requests.
 These requests are for ``QueryArithmeticTwapToNowRequest` and `SwapIBCToken`.

 The `QueryArithmeticTwapToNowRequest` packet is used to request Time-Weighted Average Price (TWAP) data from Osmosis network.